Ingestion and processing of real-time automotive IoT data

 - The Azure Synapse security model provides connection security, authentication, and authorization via Azure AD or SQL Server authentication, and encryption.

-Review Azure Databricks pricing, Azure HDInsight pricing, pricing sample for a data warehousing scenario via the Azure pricing calculator.
+Review Azure Databricks pricing, Azure IoT Hub pricing, pricing sample for a data warehousing scenario via the Azure pricing calculator.
 Adjust the values to see how your requirements affect your costs.

-- Azure HDInsight is a fully managed cloud service that makes it easy, fast, and cost-effective to process massive amounts of data
+- Azure IoT Hub is a fully managed cloud service that makes it easy, fast, and cost-effective to ingest massive amounts of IoT data

 - Azure Databricks offers two distinct workloads on several VM Instances tailored for your data analytics workflow — the Data Engineering workload makes it easy for data engineers to build and execute jobs, and the Data Analytics workload makes it easy for data scientists to explore, visualize, manipulate, and share data and insights interactively.